xiph/Icecast-Server/README.md

 (on Win32) and is called `icecast.xml`

 Documentation for Icecast is available in the doc directory, by viewing `doc/index.html` in a browser.
+It's also installed to `$PREFIX/share/doc/icecast/`.
 Online documentation can be found on the [Icecast Website][5].

 Please email us at icecast@xiph.org or icecast-dev@xiph.org, or come and see us at irc.freenode.net, channel [#icecast][6], if you have any troubles.